-Panasonic GX80 versus Sony A99
+Panasonic GX80 vs Sony A99

 The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Alpha SLT-A99 are two digital cameras that were revealed to the public, respectively, in April 2016 and September 2012.
 The GX80 is a mirrorless interchangeable lens camera, while the A99 is a DSLR.
 The cameras are based on a Four Thirds (GX80) and a full frame (A99) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX80 vs Sony A99

 An illustration of the physical size and weight of the Panasonic GX80 and the Sony A99 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX80 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 is considerably larger (88 percent) than the Panasonic GX80.
 Moreover, the A99 is substantially heavier (91 percent) than the GX80.
 It is noteworthy in this context that the A99 is splash and dust-proof, while the GX80 does not feature any corresponding weather-sealing.